Oliver's Cornwall

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Probus Demonstration Garden

 Describing itself as 'The Really Useful Garden', Probus Garden was established during the 1960s by Cornwall County Council.
-Its management was taken over by the Friends of Probus Garden quite recently.
+Its management was later taken over by the Friends of Probus Garden.
 Sadly visitor numbers have been poor and now there are worries for its future.
 The County Council, which still owns the site, has done a deal with a Wadebridge garden centre to build a vast garden centre on part of the site while retaining the demonstration gardens.
 The Friends fear their garden, lovingly cared for by one full time gardener and twenty volunteers, will be 'Chelseafied'.
 But the garden centre owner insists the commercial link is essential to its future.

 Regardless of fears for the future, this is certainly a place well worth seeing now - and in the future, we hope.
 Among its best features - apart from the superb demonstration aspects - are a 'colour wheel' herbaceous garden, a scented garden, a small Japanese garden, a winter garden and exotics, grasses, herbs, bamboos, clematis and hydrangeas.
 An entertaining feature is a raised map of Cornwall, rocks showing the county's geology.
 There is ample parking, a small shop and a tearoom.
+Sadly, when acquired by Trelawney Garden Centres, nothing happened for years except that the garden, which is now closed, became ruinous

 The 'Colour Wheel' Garden